2022 Guide to Student Housing in Seoul

 Benefits and Downsides

-Despite the name, one-rooms usually have two rooms., a bathroom and main room.
+Despite the name, one rooms usually have two rooms., a bathroom and a main room.

-Usually, there won’t be strict rules for single room apartments as long as you are reasonable.
+Usually, there won’t be strict rules for single-room apartments as long as you are reasonable.
 This means not being too loud at night and keeping shared areas clean.
 Otherwise, you are usually allowed visitors and guests.
-They can usually even stay a few nights if you discuss with your landlord first!
+They can usually even stay a few nights if you discuss it with your landlord first!

 Some studios will have a monthly (fixed) utility cost, while others will make you manage all of your utilities separately.
 Studio apartments are located everywhere, and it is always possible to find one in the location you desire.

-Furthermore, studio apartments (often referred to as ‘one rooms’) are nearly always furnished.
+Furthermore, studio apartments (often referred to as ‘one rooms’) are often partially or fully furnished.
 Usually, they offer medium furnishing (bed, fridge, washing machine, and other essentials).
-However, some come fully furnished with all the essentials.
-Often including air conditioning, a desk, and other helpful items.
+However, some come fully furnished with all the essentials, often including air conditioning, a desk, and other helpful items.

 The deposit can range wildly, but usually, a higher deposit will mean less monthly rent.
 This means that you can choose between a higher initial deposit or higher monthly rent.